softprops/shiplift/CONTRIBUTING.md

 **1. Use of the Nightly Toolchain**

-Install the nightly tookchain.
+Install the nightly toolchain.
 This will only be necessary as long as rustfmt produces different results on stable and nightly.

 ```sh